CaptainEterk/OmniVoxel/README.md

-# OmniVoxel v0.7.8-alpha
+# OmniVoxel v0.7.9-alpha

-OmniVoxel is a Minecraft clone developed by CaptainEterk.
+OmniVoxel is a voxel game-engine developed by CaptainEterk, written in Java.

 ![img_1.png](.images/img_1.png)